matrix-org/matrix-spec-proposals/README.md

 ```

 If a client sees that `org.matrix.msc1234.stable` is `true`, it knows that it
-can start using stable identifiers for the new MSC, and the homeserver will accept and act on
+can start using stable identifiers for the new MSC, and the homeserver will
-them accordingly.
+accept and act on them accordingly.

-While the general pattern of using the text ".stable" has emerged from previous
+Note: While the general pattern of using the text ".stable" has emerged from
-MSCs, you can pick any name you like.
-You need only to clearly state their
+previous MSCs, you can pick any name you like.
+You need only to clearly state
-meaning, usually under an "Unstable prefixes" header in your MSC.
+their meaning, usually under an "Unstable prefixes" header in your MSC.

 See
 [MSC3827](https://github.com/matrix-org/matrix-spec-proposals/blob/main/proposals/3827-space-explore.md#unstable-prefix)